znetstar/tor-router/README.md

 |-t, --torPath|TOR_PATH|Provide the path for the Tor executable that will be used|

 For example: `tor-router -j 3 -s 9050` would start the proxy with 3 tor instances and listen for SOCKS connections on 9050.

+## Testing

+Tests are written in mocha and can be found under `test/test.js` and can be run with `npm test`

 ## Configuration